 - SWM reserves the right to withhold and/or disqualify submitted entries based on their sole discretion of the content.

-- Entries must be received no later than November 6th, 2020 at 11:59 pm GMT.
-SWM, however, reserves the right to grant reasonable deadline extensions.
+- Entries must be received no later than October 29th, 2021 at 11:59 pm GMT.

 - Once submitted, entries will be voted on by the SWM user via an online poll.